Types of Breast Cancer

 Triple-Negative Breast Cancer

-Some breast cancers -- estimates range between 10% and 17% -- are known as “triple negative” because they lack estrogen and progesterone receptors and do not overexpress the HER2 protein.
-The majority of breast cancers associated with the breast cancer gene known as BRCA1 are triple negative.
+Some breast cancers -- between 10% and 20% -- are known as “triple negative” because they don’t have estrogen and progesterone receptors and don’t overexpress the HER2 protein.
+Most breast cancers associated with the gene BRCA1 are triple negative.

-These cancers generally respond well to adjuvant chemotherapy.
-Overall, however, they have a poorer prognosis than other types of breast cancer.
-So far, no targeted therapies like tamoxifen or Herceptin have been developed to help prevent recurrence in women with triple-negative breast cancer.
-Cancer experts are studying several promising targeted strategies aimed at triple-negative breast cancer.
+These cancers generally respond well to chemotherapy given after surgery.
+But the cancer tends to come back.
+So far, no targeted therapies have been developed to help prevent cancer returning in women with triple-negative breast cancer.
+Cancer experts are studying several promising strategies aimed at triple-negative breast cancer.